BogdanScutariu/Proiect-Practic-Testare-Manuala/README.md

       1.2 Functionalities in scope

-      1.3 Functionalities and tests out of scope
+      1.3 Functionalities and tests out of scop
   2. Test Process

       2.1 Test Planning